CLowcay/mediumEditor-codemode/README.md

 You need to add `'code': new CodeButton()` to the extensions list, and `'code'` to the list of buttons.

 That's it.
-Now you have some (admitedly janky) support for source code blocks in your mediumEditor.
+Now you have some (admittedly janky) support for source code blocks in your mediumEditor.